openmrs/openmrs-eip/distribution/README.md

 The encryption is performed by PGP.
 So public and private keys shall be generated for each side of the exchange.
 * To encrypt the message, the sender needs the receiver's public key
 * To sign the message, the sender needs a private key
-* To verify the message, the receiver needs the sender's private key
+* To verify the message, the receiver needs the sender's public key
 * To decrypt the message, the receiver needs a private key

 Thus, the sender needs to hold it's own private key and the receiver's public key in a folder and the application.properties file of the sender should be as follows: